AnanyaAlfred/Sandwich/README.md

 This is the project explaining the recipe to make vanilla cake.
-Try making it and enjoy!
+Try making it and enjoy!# VanillaCake